10 Oct Top Ten Easily Avoided Employee Handbook Oversights

 7. No Notice or Reporting Procedures

-Having an EEO policy and a FMLA policy are no doubt important components of any employee handbook.
-However, many handbooks leave employees to guess how to exercise their rights.
-All employee handbooks should clearly set forth what notice, reporting, and other procedures must be followed in order to exercise the rights and obligations spelled out in the employee handbook.
+Having a policy against discrimination or a policy permitting FMLA leave are no doubt an important component of any employee handbook.
+However, many handbooks leave employees to guess how to exercise these rights.
+All employee handbooks should clearly set forth what procedures must be followed in order to exercise the rights and obligations spelled out in the employee handbook.
 Well delineated handbook procedures ensure that policies are consistently enforced and give the employer an opportunity to adequately document these events.

 8. Fails to Document with Signed Acknowledgment or Receipt